aftab87/oompa/README.md

 # OompaDB

 ### First run:
 `npm install` when you first download this project.
-This will install all the node libraries missing.
+This will install all the node libraries that are missing.

 ### Running the application: